hmrc/self-assessment-end-to-end-service-guide/source/documentation/end-to-end-user-journeys.html.md

 ## Register for Self Assessment

-Individuals must register for Self Assessment before they can use this service.
+Individuals must register for, or already be registered for, Self Assessment before they can use this service.
 Once registered they get a Self Assessment Unique Taxpayer Reference (UTR).

 Agents' clients must also register for Self Assessment themselves - the agent cannot do it for them.